cimug-org/CIMTool-Builders-Library/README.md

 ### Internal XSLT Parameters Passed By CIMTool

-Finally, **CIMTool** internally passes along the following parameters into all XSLT builders:
+Finally, **CIMTool**  passes along the following parameters into all XSLT builders:

 - **baseURI** - the baseURI is the namespace specified in the Namespace field on the Profile Summary tab for a profile.
 - **ontologyURI** - the ontologyURI is the namespace URI specified at the time a CIM schema is imported into a CIMTool project.
 It is the URI that appears in the 'Namespace URI' field on properties dialog for the schema.
 Some builders needed this additional URI for use in their generated output (refer to the [rdfs-2020.xsl](shipped-builders/rdfs-2020/builder.md) for an example).